Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 Eligibility

 The basic eligibility requirements for a Master's degree in Counseling Psychology may vary depending on the specific program and the university.
-However, here are some general requirements that you may need to meet in order to apply for a Counseling Psychology program:
+However, here are some general requirements that you may need to meet to apply for a Counseling Psychology program:

 • A bachelor's degree: Most programs require applicants to have a bachelor's degree from an accredited university.